What's That Ratty Pair of Pointe Shoes Doing to Your Feet?

 When it comes to comfort, well-worn pointe shoes beat a new pair.
 A fresh pair can feel constricting, while an old one molds to your feet and bends just the way you like.
 Not to mention, new shoes take time and effort to break in, and think of all the money spent on them throughout a dancer’s training and career.
 So surely it makes sense to use your old pointe shoes as long as you possibly can.

-A new study suggests: Don’t do it.
+As this study suggests: Don’t do it.

 New Shoes Versus Old

 Researchers based in the United Kingdom asked 15 dancers, mostly from the English National Ballet, to do a series of bourrées while the team filmed them and gathered other data.
 In one condition, the dancers wore new pointe shoes.
 In the other, they wore shoes that had been used at least 20 hours.

 The difference?
 “The ankle and arch of the foot curved significantly more wearing the old shoe compared to the new shoe,” says co-author Nicola Theis, a senior lecturer in the School of Sport and Exercise at the University of Gloucestershire.

 While a dramatic curve sounds lovely, a foot in an old shoe actually ends up too stretched.
 The foot curves too much at the ankle, and too much at the arch.
 “The toes curl under the foot, rather than there being a straight line from the knee to the toes as we would want,” Theis says.
 This may be “because the shank of the shoe becomes more bendy over time, which means it no longer provides support to the ankle and the arch.”

 The ligaments of the foot may take the brunt of this misalignment.
 Wearing old pointe shoes may cause the ligaments that run between the metatarsals, the five long bones along the length of the foot, to stretch too much.
 Also, the ligaments that stabilize the ankle could stretch or tear, resulting in a strain.
 Or there could be stress fractures in the bones of the foot.